What are the different types of knee injections for bone on bone knees

 The researchers wrote that “the existing body of evidence had well demonstrated that ozone injection was evidently effective for short-term management (1–3 months) of mild-to-moderate knee osteoarthritis patients (grade I–III KLS).
 But the main challenge was on longer periods of time in which different studies had declared heterogeneous (or mixed) results.”

-The researchers gathered dates from a serious of randomized control trials and made these observations:
+The researchers gathered dates from a series of randomized control trials and made these observations:

 - The short-term effectiveness of intra-articular ozone is better than placebo (air) and corticosteroids

-- After 6 months, ozone therapy was not associated with significant improvement of Range of Motion and functionality
+- After 6 months, ozone therapy was not associated with significant improvement in range of motion and functionality

 - “Prolotherapy with hypertonic dextrose or Prolozone® (intraarticular ozone injection) can be effectively used in the nonoperative management of patients with knee osteoarthritis.
 Prolotherapy is an injection therapy for the management of chronic musculoskeletal disorders such as knee osteoarthritis. . .
 Ozone is a toxic and soluble gas with high oxidative activity.